riazarbi/equity_analysis/README.md

-# Introduction
-This paper provides a working example of an equity backtest that has been conducted in R according to the principoles of transparency amd reproducibility.
-It provides working code to collect, store, clean, filter, analyse and present fundamental and market data in a way that is totally automated and modifiable.
-The companion git repository to this paper can be cloned and, with minimal modifications, new backtests can be created that avoid the pitfalls of common statistical biases.
-It is hoped that this work will make quality research into the corss section of equity returns more accessible to practitioners.

-# Code Flow
-The scripts in this repostory are written in a procedural manner.
-That is, it is intended that scripts are executed noninteractively and that the code logic flows down the file in a linear manner wherever possible.
-This sometimes

-All raw data will be saved to a log directory called 'data'.
-The actual files in the log directory will be flat data tables; the identifying attributes of the data will be saved to the filename.
-The filename separator will be two underscores (ie \__)

-* timestamp (integer-represented UNIX epoch time)
-* source (BLOOMBERG, REUTERS)
-* data type (constituent list data, ticker market data, ticker fundamental data, metadata array)
-* data label (20120101_TOP40; 20120101_ANG SJ)

-A sample filename is `1029384859940__BLOOMBERG__constituent_list_data__20121001_TOP40`

-The log will be searchable by filtering the filename.

-Include a Dockerfile or Docker pull command

-__A CONCERN__
-File path length limitations.
-If I hit this problem, I'll build a key-value store that relates the timestamp (unique) to the filename and rename all files with just their timestamps and throw the filename in the key-value store.
-Adds another layer but inevitable.
-Another option is to move the whole framework (including data) to JSON.

-__MILESTONES__
-The first iteration will just log actual data.
-Second iteration will log dimensions as well and let us version our dimension queries.
-This may require addition of another parameter in the filename schema, or it may be rolled into source.
-Third iteration will log data transformations and aggregation as well.
-The fundamental principle is that you should be able to replay everything from the log directory.

-__OTHER ISSUES__
-Checksumming, bit rot, indexing, all the database problems.
-Maybe move to Apache Kafka at some point.
-But this adds yet more overhead! s

-#####################################################################
-# WHAT FOLLOWS BELOW IS MY OLD TECHNICAL DOCUMENT FOR THE FIRST ITERATION OF THIS PROJECT.
-IT IS ALL INCORRECT NOW, BUT SHOULD GIVE YOU AN IDEA OF THE OBJECTIVES OF THE PROJECT
-######################################################################
+TODO:

+1. Bloomberg scraper script to become currency-aware
+2. Migrate dimensions into a parameters file; build in functionality for  other sources.
+Note - each source will have unique index codes, metadtaa, fundamental and market data fields, but not unique date fields.
+Do we need date, ISIN dimensions?
+ISINs is computed at runtime and date is defined by start and end.

 # Technical Document: A fully replicable Equity backtesting workflow

 _Created by Riaz Arbi in fulfilment of the dissertation requirements for an MSc in Data Science at the University of Cape Town_

+__This codebase is being heavily modified weekly.
+You should assume that the structure and functionality will vary significantly in the immediate future.__

-## Project Purpose
+# Project Purpose

-The purpose of this project is to build out a fully reproducible, semi-automated workflow for the backtesting and exploratory data analysis of equity investment strategies.
-When complete, it should be possible for a researcher to clone this repository and, with minimal effort, conduct statistically robust investment strategy backtests on any subset of global traded common stock instruments.

-At present, it is not common practice to provide code when publishing academic research on the cross section of common stock returns.
-This leads to considerable confusion when fellow researchers attempt replication of results - which is a key requirement for the advancement of scientific knowledge.
-This problem is further compounded when replication attempts fail to provide their backtesting codebases - in this 'double failure' it is not clear whether the orginal paper or the replicated paper (or both) have made errors in their analysis!

-This problem is merely technical; there exist mature, freely available software that facilitates transparency in data manipulation and statistical analysis.
-This codebase provides a template for glueing together these tools into an end-to-end workflow.

-# Description
-This is __not__ a software package.
-It is a collection of scripts that collectively comprise a template workflow to conduct statistically rigorous backtesting of equity investment strategies.
-As such, it does not present itself to a user as a `command -option [argument]` command-line program or GUI.

-Rather, a user manually invokes scripts in sequence as and when appropriate.
-In its unmodified form, this codebase should provide all that is necessary to perform a simple 'batteries included' backtest of an equity investment strategy.

-It is anticipated that the user's operating system will conduct the automated aspects of the workflow using `cron` and run custom interactive scripts in `RStudio Server` or `Jupyter` browser-based environments.

-To ensure stability in end-user use, it is recommended that a user forks this codebase at the start of their research project.
-This will ensure that future changes to this repo do not break functionality that exists at a particular point in time.

-__To preserve the principle of reproducibility, any customizations in your fork should be documented as a complete `bash`, `python` or `R` script so that a replicator can easily transform a base repo into your customized, working environment.__
+This paper provides a working example of an equity backtest that has been conducted in R according to the principles of transparency and reproducability in research.
+It provides working code to conduct the full analysis chain of equity backtesting in a way that is totally automated and modifiable.
+The companion git repository to this paper can be cloned and, with minimal modifications, new backtests can be created that avoid the pitfalls of common statistical biases.
+It is hoped that this work will make quality research into the cross section of equity returns more accessible to practitioners.

 ## Principles
 This project favours transparency and customizability over ease of use.
 For a sophisticated, easy to use backtesting environment see [Zipline](https://github.com/quantopian/zipline) or [QSTrader](https://github.com/mhallsmoore/qstrader).

 This project aims to be -
-- Totally transparent in the flow and transformation of data.
+- Totally transparent in the flow and transformation of data
-- Low-level in terms of dependencies.
+- Low-level in terms of dependencies
-- Highly customizable.
+- Highly customizable
-- Easy to set up in any environment.
+- Easy to set up in any environment

 ## Intended Audience